Past speaking engagements include:

-Bill Gertz is an internationally recognized national security journalist, currently Senior Editor of The Washington Free Beacon, (freebeacon.com) and National Security Columnist for The Washington Times (www.washingtontimes.com).
+Bill Gertz is an internationally recognized national security journalist, currently National Security Correspondent for The Washington Times (www.washingtontimes.com).

-He is the author of seven books, four of which were national bestsellers.
+He is the author of eight books, four of which were New York Times bestsellers.
 His most recent book is "Deceiving the Sky: Inside Communist China's Drive for Global Supremacy," is a sobering look at the threat posed by China.
-His 2016 book, "iWar: War and Peace in the Information Age" that highlights 21st Century threats posed by information warfare and cyber attacks.
-His 1999 book, “Betrayal: How the Clinton Administration Undermined American Security,” (Regnery, May 1999) was on the New York Times bestseller list for several weeks.
-His second book, “The China Threat: How the People's Republic Targets America,” (Regnery) was released in November 2000.
-His book, "Breakdown: How America's Intelligence Failures Led to September 11," was published in August 2002 and was a national bestseller.
+His 2016 book, "iWar: War and Peace in the Information Age" highlights 21st Century threats posed by information warfare and cyber attacks.
+Bill wrote “Betrayal: How the Clinton Administration Undermined American Security,” (Regnery, May 1999) that was on the New York Times bestseller list for several weeks.
+His second book, “The China Threat: How the People's Republic Targets America,” (Regnery) was released in November 2000, followed by "Breakdown: How America's Intelligence Failures Led to September 11," in August 2002 that was a national bestseller.

 Bill wrote "Treachery: How America's Friends And Foes Are Secretly Arming Our Enemies," in 2005, a candid look at the growing problem of arms proliferation.
 The book was a national bestseller.
 In 2006, his fifth book was published.
 "Enemies: How America's Foes Steal Our Vital Secrets -- And How We Let It Happen," was a bestseller and is a critical look at recent spy cases and counterintelligence failures.
 It also calls for using aggressive counterintelligence techniques to stop Islamist extremists in the global war on terrorism.

 "The Failure Factory: How Unelected Bureaucrats; Liberal Democrats and Big Government Republicans Are Undermining America's Security and Leading Us to War," was published in September 2008.
 It is a critical look at the problem of an out-of-control government bureaucracy.

 For more than 20 years, Bill has written a weekly Washington Times column called Inside the Ring, a chronicle about the ups and downs of the U.S. national security bureaucracy.
-He also writes a column for Asia Times.

-He also has written articles for Commentary magazine, National Review, The Weekly Standard and Air Force Magazine.
+He also has written articles for The Wall Street Journal, Commentary magazine, National Review, and other publications.
 Bill also has been a media fellow at the Hoover Institution on War, Revolution and Peace at Stanford University, California.